Prolix19/workday-planner/README.md

 ![Picture of the Day Planner](assets/images/screenshot.gif)

-(Note: the above is a mock-up and not necessarily representative of the finished application.)

 ### For More Details:

 Please check the repository's commit history and associated comments to see more information about this day planner webpage.